Jesus Sends the Apostles, Duccio, c.1300

 "Just who does he think that he is," they all said,

-The chances they reaped for their healing were grim.
+The chances they had for their healing were nil.

 Move on, when it's clear good news won't be received;

 Not taking your marbles away in a huff,

 But trusting God's grace will go on, is enough.